- Breakfast PreK-12: $0.00

-- We encourage our parents to review the menu selections with your child, to help make healthy decisions.
-We offer a variety of food items for all students.
-Our menus are USDA approved and provide the optimal level of nutrients that students need throughout the school day.
+- We encourage parents to review menu choices with your child.
+We offer a variety of foods that are USDA approved and meet meal pattern requirements to fuel academic learning throughout the school day.

-- Food safety and sanitation is our top priority when serving students.
-All schools are inspected 4 times a year.
+- Food Safety and sanitation is a top priority for Child Nutrition Services.
+The Department of Health inspects all schools four times a year.